DanayaPie/ERS/README.md

 ## Project Description

-ERS API is a full-stack application where employees can sign up and submit reimbursements to be reviewed by the finance manager.
+Expense Reimbursement System (ERS) is a full-stack application where employees can sign up and submit reimbursements to be reviewed by the finance manager.
 The finance manager can also sign up, view each reimbursement information, and approve or deny based on the company guideline.
 When a user signs up, their password will be hash and stored in the database for security.

 ## Technologies Used